-The school houses a Nobel Laureate in coastal studies, leading world scholars in:
+The school houses a Nobel Laureate in coastal studies, and leading world scholars in:

 - housing markets

 - public policy

 - foreign policy

 - political theory

 - environment

 - anthropology and development studies

 - gender

 - health

 - Indo-Pacific politics and governance

-- deviance and social control
+- deviance and social control.

-The school offers diversity and depth in the disciplines of: Anthropology and Development Studies; Sociology, Criminology and Gender Studies; Geography, Environment and Population; and Politics and International Relations.
-Its world-class scholars provide hands-on supervisory support and mentorship to the school's high-achieving postgraduate scholars, many of whom go on to obtain academic posts and become leaders in industry and government.
+The school offers diversity and depth in the disciplines of: anthropology and development studies; sociology, criminology and gender studies; geography, environment and population; and politics and international relations.
+Its world-class scholars provide hands-on supervisory support and mentorship to the school's high-achieving postgraduate students, many of whom go on to obtain academic posts and become leaders in industry and government.